troclaux/notes/aws.md

   - up to 72% discount compared to on-demand
 - spot instances: bid for unused capacity, cheapest
   - no guaranteed availability, aws can terminate them when the spot price exceeds your bid price
-- savings plans
-  - commitment to an amount of usage
+- savings plans: commit to an amount of usage
   - discount based on long-term usage
-- capacity reservations
+- capacity reservations: guarantees instance capacity in a specific AZ
-- dedicated instances
+- dedicated instances: instances that run on hardware dedicated to your account, but aws manages the host
-- dedicated hosts
+- dedicated hosts: get an entire physical server to yourself

 ### sizing and configuration options